AI

 The flywheel stalls when people hit barriers.

 Complex approval processes.
 Security reviews that take months.
-Tools that require IT tickets.
-Each barrier stops momentum cold.
+Tools locked behind IT tickets.
+Each barrier kills momentum cold.

-High-maturity organizations keep 45% of AI initiatives operational for three years or longer.
+High-maturity organizations keep 45% of AI initiatives running for three years or longer.
 Low-maturity organizations?
 Only 20%.
 The difference isn’t better technology.
-It’s removing obstacles that kill momentum.
+It’s clearing the obstacles that kill momentum.

 Make it easy to start.
-Approved tools list with one-click access.
+An approved tools list with one-click access.
 Clear guidelines on what’s allowed.
 Support channels that respond in hours, not weeks.

 Measuring momentum

-Watch for organic demand signals.
+Watch for organic demand signals instead.
 Support tickets asking how to do more with AI tools.
-Cross-team collaboration without prompting.
-People teaching each other shortcuts.
+Cross-team collaboration that nobody organized.
+People teaching each other shortcuts without being prompted.

-The strongest signal is when teams you didn’t train start asking for access because they heard from other teams.
-That’s the flywheel spinning.
+The strongest signal is when teams you didn’t train start asking for access because they heard about results from other teams.
+That’s the flywheel doing its job.

-Track the questions people ask.
-Early on, it’s “What is this?”
-Then “How do I access it?”
-Then “How do I do X with it?”
-Finally, “How do I build Y that nobody’s tried yet?”
+Track the questions people ask over time.
+Early on: “What is this?”
+Then: “How do I access it?”
+Then: “How do I do X with it?”
+Finally: “How do I build Y that nobody’s tried yet?”

 What kills the wheel

 Visible failures are public disasters.
-Someone uses AI badly, creates problems, gets called out.
-Everyone remembers.
+Someone uses AI badly, creates a problem, gets called out.
+Everyone remembers it.
 Momentum dies.

 The fix is guardrails, not bans.
 Clear boundaries on what not to do.
-Quick intervention when someone’s about to create a mess.
-Make it hard to fail publicly.
+Fast intervention when someone’s about to create a mess.
+Make it hard to fail in a way that becomes a cautionary story.

-Invisible successes are worse.
-Someone achieves amazing results with AI but nobody knows.
+Invisible successes are worse, though.
+Someone achieves remarkable results with AI and nobody finds out.
 Maybe they’re worried about looking like they’re not working hard.
-Maybe they think it’s cheating.
-Maybe they just don’t share.
+Maybe they think sharing it feels like showing off.
+Maybe they just don’t bother.

-Surface these wins.
-Make it safe and rewarding to share what’s working.
-Create channels for quick tips.
-Recognize improvements in team meetings.
+Surface these wins deliberately.
+Make it safe and genuinely rewarding to share what’s working.
+Create low-friction channels for quick tips.
+Call out improvements in team meetings, not just revenue wins.

 When success is visible and failure is contained, the wheel keeps spinning.